I really dislike the saying, "Abs are made in the kitchen."

 1: Get in the gym and focus on compound lifts: squats, Romanian deadlifts, presses, pull-ups, lunges, rows, etc

-2: Finish workouts with some direct core work: hanging leg raises, planks, hollow rocks, L-sits, etc
+2: Finish workouts with some direct core work: hanging leg raises, side planks, hollow rocks, L-sits, etc

 *the intention with direct ab work is to build a strong core, you can't "rep" your way to a six-pack.